-Gonzaga is No. 1 for the third straight week in The Associated Press college basketball poll.
+For the third straight week, Gonzaga, Villanova and Kansas are the top three teams in The Associated Press college basketball poll.

-The Zags (26–0), the lone unbeaten team in Division I, received 60 first-place votes from the 65-member national media panel on Monday.
+It is the fourth week at No. 1 for Gonzaga (28–0), the only unbeaten team in Division I. The Zags received 59 first-place votes from the 65–member national media panel on Monday.

 The Top 25